simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

-    **Tip**: [This extension method|Runtime-Decorators] allows registering decorators that can be applied based on runtime conditions (such as the role of the current user).
+    **Tip**: `This extension method <https://simpleinjector.codeplex.com/wikipage?title=Runtime-Decorators>`_ allows registering decorators that can be applied based on runtime conditions (such as the role of the current user).

-.. _Decorators_With_Func_Factories:
 .. _Decorators-with-Func-factories:

 Decorators with Func<T> factories
 ---------------------------------

 In certain scenarios, it is needed to postpone building part of the object graph.
-For instance when a service needs to control the lifetime of a dependency, needs multiple instances, when instances need to be [executed on a different thread|How-to#Multi_Threaded_Applications], or when instances need to be created in a certain [scope|ObjectLifestyleManagement#Scoped] or (security) context.
+For instance when a service needs to control the lifetime of a dependency, needs multiple instances, when instances need to be :ref:`executed on a different thread <Multi-Threaded-Applications>`, or when instances need to be created in a certain :ref:`scope <Scoped>` or (security) context.

 When building a 'normal' object graph with dependencies, you can easily delay building a part of the graph by letting a service depend on a factory.
 This allows building that part of the object graph to be postponed until the time the type starts using the factory.
 When working with decorators however, injecting a factory to postpone the creation of the decorated instance will not work.
 Take for instance a **AsyncCommandHandlerDecorator<T>** that allows executing a command handler on a different thread.
 We could let the **AsyncCommandHandlerDecorator<T>** depend on a **CommandHandlerFactory<T>**, and let this factory call back into the container to retrieve a new **ICommandHandler<T>**.
 Unfortunately this would fail, since requesting an **ICommandHandler<T>** would again wrap this instance with a new **AsyncCommandHandlerDecorator<T>**, and we'd end up recursively creating the same instance and causing a stack overflow.

-Since this is a scenario that is really hard to solve without library support, *Simple Injector* allows injecting a **Func<T>** delegate into registered decorators.
+Since this is a scenario that is really hard to solve without library support, Simple Injector allows injecting a **Func<T>** delegate into registered decorators.
 This delegate functions as a factory for the creation of the decorated instance.
 Taking the **AsyncCommandHandlerDecorator<T>** as example, it could be implemented as follows:

 .. code-block:: c#